A collection letter is a notification informing a customer of a due payment.

 - Refrain from using harsh words.
 It is not a good business ethic to retain customers.

 - Do not harass customers with the tone of the message.
-Legal threats and every other form of coercion should be avoided to keep the objective of the collection letter in check.
+Legal threats and every other form of coercion should be avoided to keep the objective in check.

 - Avoid contacting them via social media to maintain professionalism.
 It is necessary to avoid unnecessary familiarization with the debtors.